 “We the People of the United States”

-are the most well-known words of The Constitution, a document that would take the fledgling American government from a confederacy to a single union with a shared vision and purpose.
+This introduction consists of the most well-known words of the United States Constitution.
+The document would take the fledgling American government from a confederacy to a single union with a shared vision and purpose.

-The preamble declares the intent of its authors to establish a “more perfect” union, one that would replace the fragmented and often disordered confederacy that existed before the writing and ratification of The Constitution.
+This union would replace the fragmented and often disordered confederacy that existed before the writing and ratification of the Constitution.

 Is the Constitution a Legal Document?

-While The Constitution can rightly be considered a legal document for how The United States government would function, the preamble exists not as part of the core framework itself but rather as an introduction that clearly states the nature and intention of the document.
+The preamble exists not as part of the core framework itself but as an introduction that clearly states the nature and intentions of the document.

-Also, while 12 of the 13 states attended the Philadelphia Convention, where The Constitution would be put forward, notably absent from the assembly, Rhode Island refused to participate in the process.
+Also, while 12 of the 13 states attended the Philadelphia Constitutional Convention, where the constitution would be put forward, notably absent from the assembly, Rhode Island refused to participate.

 Ruled by Law

-While under the previous model of government, each state was sovereign, individual, and left to themselves.
-The establishment of a Constitution that would become the supreme ruling document of the land helped solve many of the problems that had previously belabored the young nation during its formative years.
+Establishing a constitution that would become the supreme ruling law of the land helped solve many of the problems that had previously belabored the young nation during its formative years.

-While the forefathers had no idea how “perfect” their union would be, they hoped that their efforts would ensure a better environment for themselves and their era, in which they were successful.
+While the Founding Fathers had no idea how “perfect” their union would be, they hoped that their efforts would ensure a better environment for themselves and their era, in which they were successful.

 Who Are “We The People”?